Joshua Oigara: Career

 In 1997, following graduation from Nairobi University and Strathmore University, as a BCom, CPA graduate, Joshua received four job offers.
 He selected PricewaterhouseCoopers (PwC), working in their Nairobi office for the next four years.

-In 2002 he left PwC and took up employment at Bidco Africa, as the Group Business Performance Manager.
-From there, he was head hunted by Bamburi Cement, working there in various roles for seven years.
-In the process, he rose to the position of Group Finance Director and chief financial officer.
+In 2002, he left PwC and took up employment at Bidco Africa as the Group Business Performance Manager.
+From there, he was headhunted by Bamburi Cement, working there in various roles for seven years.
+In the process, he rose to the position of group finance director and chief financial officer.

 He joined the Kenya Commercial Bank in November 2011 from Bamburi Cement.
-After one year as Group chief financial officer, Joshua was promoted to Group CEO and Group managing director of the KCB Group.
+After one year as group chief financial officer, Joshua was promoted to group CEO and group managing director of the KCB Group.
 In his current position, he oversees group banking operations in Burundi, Kenya, Rwanda, South Sudan, Tanzania, Uganda and a representative office in Ethiopia.

 In May 2022, he stepped down as CEO of the KCB banking conglomerate.
-However, he is expected to stay on until 31 December 2022, to support the transition.
+However, he was expected to stay on until 31 December 2022, to support the transition.

 Personal life and net worth

 Oigara is a married father of three children.

-In 2015, Joshua Oigara publicly declared his wealth as: a net worth of KSh220 million (approx. US$2.2 million then), made up of total assets of KSh350 million (approx. US$3.5 million then), and loan obligations of KSh130 million (approx. US$1.3 million at that time), with a monthly gross salary of KSh4.9 million ((approx. US$49,000 then).
+In 2015, Joshua Oigara publicly declared his wealth as: a net worth of KSh220 million (approx. US$2.2 million then), made up of total assets of KSh350 million (approx. US$3.5 million then), and loan obligations of KSh130 million (approx. US$1.3 million at that time), with a monthly gross salary of KSh4.9 million (approx. US$49,000 then).